How to export documents out of NetDocuments – Method 2 – ndSync

 Cons

-Part 1: Turn on ndSync
+Part 1: Verify ndSync Is Enabled

 Step 1: In the NetDocuments Admin Console, go to ndSync and Mobile Management